-If you’re looking for a farewell gift for a friend who’s leaving Hong Kong then look no further, we’ve got all tastes and budgets covered.
-We’ve picked the best Hong Kong inspired art, photography, homeware, jewellery and accessories, kids’ gifts, food & drink and a few special experiences.
+If you’re looking for a birthday of farewell gift for a friend or a colleague who’s leaving Hong Kong then look no further, we’ve got all tastes and budgets covered.
+We’ve picked the best Hong Kong inspired art, homeware, jewellery and accessories, kids’ gifts, food & drink, HK photoshoots and a few special experiences.

 Hong Kong Inspired Art

 The concept of collection of Ville Gourmand • Hong Kong first came out in 2020.
 Inspired by the richness of local food culture and iconic public transport and vehicles, Ville Gourmande • Hong Kong shows a unique impression of this attractive city.
 Limited high quality prints on velvet fin art paper (28 per painting), with artist’s signature and number of print.
 Each one costs HK$ 1800 and can be purchased at Art Tu Gallery.

 Belinda Bath’s distinctive and stylish photo montage designs capture those all important memories of Hong Kong life.
 Belinda uses her own original pictures to create her designs, some of which can be personalised.
 The ready-to-hang range has some eye-popping pieces bursting with colour, like the ‘Teal Bird’.
 Prices start at $ 4,500 for a 30″ x 36″ stretched canvas.
 You can also design your own bespoke artwork, or build your own colour palette, for an unforgettable gift they’ll truly cherish.